Stock Analysis on Net

 Financial Leverage

-Financial leverage has steadily declined from 4.54 at the beginning of 2020 to about 3.17 by early 2025.
-This downward trajectory indicates a reduction in the company’s use of debt relative to equity, reflecting a possibly more conservative capital structure and reduced financial risk over time.
+Financial leverage steadily decreases from 4.54 in March 2020 to approximately 3.1 by mid-to-late 2025.
+This indicates a reduction in reliance on debt financing relative to equity, reflecting a more conservative capital structure or deleveraging efforts over time.

 Return on Equity (ROE)